 Certified Ethical Hacker (CEH)

-The Certified Ethical Hacker designation serves as the flagship certification of the EC-Council.
+The Certified Ethical Hacker certification serves as the flagship certification of the EC-Council.
 People with CEH certification qualify for jobs as auditors, site administrators, and security staff in many fields.
-The designation qualifies people for some of the highest-paying entry-level jobs, and Certified Ethical Hackers earn an average annual salary of $92,200.
+The designation qualifies people for some of the highest-paying entry-level jobs, and Certified Ethical Hackers earn an average starting annual salary of $95,200.

 Computer Hacking Forensic Investigator (CHFI)

-The CHFI designation for Computer Hacking Forensic Investigators offers official recognition for people who have passed a rigorous training program learning to trace minuscule clues left in information systems after hacking intrusions.
-CHFI certification enables graduates to uncover signs of fraud, compile legal evidence of cybercrimes, and trace the source of viruses or defamatory email campaigns.
+The CHFI certification for Computer Hacking Forensic Investigators offers official recognition for people who have passed a rigorous training program learning to trace minuscule clues left in information systems after hacking intrusions.
+CHFI certification enables graduates to uncover signs of fraud, compile legal evidence of cyber crimes, and trace the source of viruses or defamatory email campaigns.

 - CHFI certifications prepare people for careers in law enforcement, IT security, defense and military industries, e-business, and work as system administrators.